Within each and every one of us is an inner child.

 3. If doing this process is too emotionally charged, then it’s best to do this work with a trained counselor or join an emotional support group in your area.

 4. The purpose of this work is not to relive the past but to release the past.
-When we release long-held inner child emotions, feelings of anger, rage, betrayal, and other emotions, healing of the adult you occurs.
+When we release long-held inner child emotions, feelings of anger, rage, betrayal, and other emotions, healing of the adult you occur.

 5. In cases of abuse, confronting the abuser might not be the best action.